ShiftForward/icfpc2014/README.md

 ## Conclusion

 All in all, it was a funny contest.
 We flirted for a while with the possibility of having GCC emulating GHC and using it for the AI.
-We even naively talked about `monte carlo tree search` and stuff like that, before we realised we could never overcome the instruction limit of the GHC in time to rely on such "advanced" strategies.
+We  naively even talked about `Monte Carlo Tree Search` and stuff like that, before we realised we could never overcome the instruction limit of the GHC in time to rely on such "advanced" strategies.
 We certainly look forward for the 2015 edition.